-- Mail-in voting: Every registered voter in Hawaii automatically receives a ballot in the mail, in accordance with an all-mail election state law that went into effect in 2020.
-Mail-in ballots must be received by 7 p.m. on the primary and general election dates.
+- Mail-in voting: Every registered voter automatically receives a ballot in the mail, under a state law that took effect in 2020.

 How do I register to vote?